pjjroux/xpress_health/README.md

 PHP based ecommerce application built as my final year project.
 The project started with a simple spreadsheet that was converted to a MySQL database with a web-based interface built using PHP, JavaScript and HTML/CSS.
 I used my own implementation of a MVC design pattern.

+Libraries used for pdf documents and email functionality as well as notifications:
+FPDF
+PHPMailer
+Noty

 ### Installing

 * Clone or download the project files to your local machine.
 I used xampp as my localhost server but any PHP localhost implemetation will work.
 * Import the xpress_health.sql script to create all tables and create a user with the following credentials:
-> user: xpress_admin
+user: xpress_admin
-> password: leyvosYRnFHPujCH
+password: leyvosYRnFHPujCH
-> All Data privileges
+All Data privileges

 ## Authors